hpi-dhc/symptemist/README.md

 ## Experiments

-Executing `1_LLM_Simplification.ipynb` should create a dataset `candidates_simplified_cutoff` in the current folder.
+Executing `1_LLM_Simplification.ipynb` results in a dataset of candidates based on simplified mentions (`candidates_simplified_cutoff`) in the current folder.
 It can be used as a candidate set for running the full SympTEMIST entity linking pipeline with a trainable re-ranker.
-The BERT checkpoint can also be adapted.
+The BERT checkpoint for initializing the cross-encoder can also be adapted.

 `cd xmen/benchmarks`

 ### Without Simplification

-`python run_benchmark.py benchmark=symptemist output=<output_folder>`
+`python run_benchmark.py benchmark=symptemist output=./training`

-### With Simplification
+### With Simplification (Pre-Processed Candidates)

+`python run_benchmark.py benchmark=symptemist output=./training +candidates_path=../../symptemist/candidates_simplified_cutoff`

 ### With Simplification and other BERT checkpoint

+(e.g. for `PlanTL-GOB-ES/roberta-base-bne`)

+`python run_benchmark.py benchmark=symptemist output=./training +candidates_path=../../symptemist/candidates_simplified_cutoff +linker.reranking.training.model_name=PlanTL-GOB-ES/roberta-base-bne`